Havana shopping

 There are bargains galore, such as detailed replicas of some of Havana's architectural wonders that can be boxed for carrying home.

-Obispo Street, running through Old Havana towards the Capitolio, is the most important shopping thoroughfare.
+Obispo Street, running through Old Havana towards the Capitolio, is the most important tourist shopping thoroughfare.
 Boasting cafes, galleries, craft stalls, bookstores and snacks, you can find it all on Obispo.

 Obispo ends near Parque Central.
 Cross through, past the baseball fanatics, and you will see the grand Hotel Inglaterra.
 On either side begin two of the most interesting shopping experiences in the City: